Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 The Photon is also subscribed to "led-on" and "led-off" for additional control over the LED.
 As a final challenge, see if you can turn the LED on when the light level goes below a specific number, and turns off when the light level goes back up.

-Feel free to continue exploring Particle and Losant and come up with cleaver ways to use these platforms and the workshop hardware!
+Feel free to continue exploring Particle and Losant and come up with clever ways to use these platforms and the workshop hardware!